 Configuring Active Directory Federation Services as an Identity Provider

-This topic describes how to set up Active Directory Federation Services (ADFS) as your identity provider by configuring SAML integration in both Pivotal Cloud Foundry (PCF) and ADFS.
+This topic describes how to set up Active Directory Federation Services (AD FS) as your identity provider by configuring SAML integration.

-- Log in to the Single Sign-On (SSO) Operator Dashboard at
+- Log in to the SSO Operator Dashboard at

 Select your plan and click Manage Identity Providers on the drop-down menu.